-Should you have any concerns regarding the welfare or safety of a pupil please speak to Ms Frackelton, Headteacher, Designated Child Protection Officer.
-If Ms Frackelton is unavailable then Ms Herkes or Mrs Osmond (e-safety) would be able to assist you.
+Should you have any concerns regarding the welfare or safety of a pupil please speak to Ms Sparrowhawk, Headteacher, Designated Child Protection Officer.
+If Ms Sparrowhawk is unavailable then Mrs Herkes, deputy Head Teacher, Deputy Safeguard Lead would be able to assist you.
+Mr Young is also a Deputy Safeguard Lead.

 Click here to report now.